 Additionally, cats may become more withdrawn or aggressive when they’re feeling anxious, preferring to isolate themselves from people or other pets.

 It’s important to note that the signs of anxiety can vary from one pet to another, and some pets may exhibit more subtle indicators of distress.
+These behaviours are usually part of the fight, flight or freeze response.
+And while the trigger may seem harmless to us, like a loud sound or a moving object, your pet may see it as a serious threat.

 Why is anxiety in dogs and cats on the rise?